Azure/onboarding-guidance/Scenarios/SQL Server on IaaS VMs.md

 # Estimated time to complete this module:
 Self-guided.

+# Performance best practices for SQL Server in Azure Virtual Machines

+This topic provides best practices for optimizing SQL Server performance in Microsoft Azure Virtual Machine.
+While running SQL Server in Azure Virtual Machines, we recommend that you continue using the same database performance tuning options that are applicable to SQL Server in on-premises server environment.
+However, the performance of a relational database in a public cloud depends on many factors such as the size of a virtual machine, and the configuration of the data disks.

+When creating SQL Server images, [consider provisioning your VMs in the Azure portal](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sql/virtual-machines-windows-portal-sql-server-provision).
+SQL Server VMs provisioned in the Portal with Resource Manager implement all these best practices, including the storage configuration.

+If your workload is less demanding, you might not require every optimization listed in the following performance best practices document.
+Consider your performance needs and workload patterns as you evaluate these recommendations.

+For more information on *how* to make optimizations, please review [Performance best practices for SQL Server in Azure Virtual Machines](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sql/virtual-machines-windows-sql-performance)

 # Setup & Configuraiton
 When it comes to deploying SQL Server on IaaS VMs, it can be deployed in few different ways.
 It can be deployed through Azure Portal, PowerShell or using Resource Manager Template.
 Few widely used options covered below.